Read This First

 Prompt 1: Grammar evolves.
 Describe the processes that transform a novel structure into a rule and a rule into obsolescence.

-The section works by contrast: Evolution of Grammar as a load-bearing piece, Introduction of a Novel Structure as a structural move, and Spread and Adoption as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Evolution of Grammar as a load-bearing piece, Introduction of a Novel Structure as a structural move, and Spread and Adoption as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Evolution of Grammar distinct from Introduction of a Novel Structure.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Evolution of Grammar distinct from Introduction of a Novel Structure.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Evolution of Grammar, Summary, and Annotated List of Grammar Structures in.
+Treat Evolution of Grammar, Annotated List of Grammar Structures in, and 10 Once-Improper Grammar Structures Now as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The linguistic pressure is that words do not merely label thoughts; they can steer what counts as a possible thought.

 Innovation